 4) Build a Case for ROI

 One of the most crucial aspects of presenting your tech product is demonstrating how it’ll be worth the investment.
-Don’t just do quick math to determine the costs; add your best guess revenue numbers.
+Don’t just do quick math to determine the costs; add your best guess revenue numbers to find the ROI.

 On the expense side, include ALL the money that will go into it, not just the initial cost to build it.
 This will include marketing, sales, support, and legal fees, to name a few.
 You also have to talk about the time and effort everyone on the team will put into it.
 Do additional people need to be hired for this product to be launched?
 Include those costs.
 Make it clear what the investment will truly cost beyond the initial build.